-Publisher, retailer or platform - it's time to decide: Seven media and tech predictions for 2021 - Press Gazette
+Seven media and tech predictions for 2021 - Press Gazette

 The new media giants have yet to accept their role as publishers and the responsibilities that come with owning a nation’s narrative.

-If Twitter, Facebook/Instagram/WhatsApp, Reddit, Snap, TikTok, YouTube (Google) all refuse to accept their role as publishers and see themselves as apps, not newsrooms, and entirely different from CNN, the Washington Post, the New York Times, are they willing to accept their role as the massive banks of personal data?
+If Twitter, Facebook/Instagram/Whatsapp, Reddit, Snap, TikTok, Youtube (Google) all refuse to accept their role as publishers and see themselves as apps, not newsrooms, and entirely different from CNN, the Washington Post, the New York Times, are they willing to accept their role as the massive banks of personal data?

-The seesaw between being responsible for protecting user privacy and publishing quality information will continue to be a key area of investigation in 2021.
+The see-saw between being responsible for protecting user privacy and publishing quality information will continue to be a key area of investigation in 2021.

 5) Bundled news subscriptions will improve